 And each one focuses on a different point in an employee’s career with your company.
 That’s because the training that an employee needs on Day 1 is totally different from the training they’ll need 5 years in.

-So sending both of them through the same training program doesn’t make sense.
+So sending both of them through the same employee training program doesn’t make sense.
 So, we know what types of employee training they are – but what exactly are they?